-V. Student Reassignment Initiated by Parents Under Standard L. (Open School Designation)
+V. Student Reassignment Initiated by Parents under Standard M. (Open School Designation-General)

-All schools will have designated school attendance areas determined by the Board.
-Students attending public schools in Howard County are initially assigned by the Board to schools serving the school attendance area in which their parents have bona fide residence.
-Students are required to attend the schools to which they are assigned unless a special exception is made.
-In the event that the Board identifies schools that are open to enrollment by students not living in the school's attendance area, student reassignment may be initiated by parents in accordance with the following procedures:
+All schools will have attendance areas determined by the Board.
+A student attending public schools in Howard County will attend the designated school serving the attendance area in which their parents have bona fide residence unless reassignment is granted or administrative placement occurs.
+In the event that the Board identifies schools that are open to enrollment by students not living in the schools' attendance area, student reassignment may be initiated by parents in accordance with the following procedures:

-A. Parents requesting reassignment to an open school will submit the form, Request for Student Reassignment, during a designated period, to the Superintendent/Designee.

-- B. In any school(s) where there are more applicants than openings, a lottery will be conducted. - 1.
-The lottery will be administered by the Superintendent/Designee. - 2.
+- A. Parents requesting reassignment to an open school will submit the form, Request for Student Reassignment, during a designated period, to the Superintendent/designee. - B. In any school(s) where there are more applicants than openings, a lottery will be conducted. - 1.
+The lottery will be administered by the Superintendent/designee. - 2.
 A timeline will be established which includes: announcement of the lottery, the lottery registration window, the date on which the lottery will be held, and deadlines for selected students to exercise their options. - 3.
 Each student's name will be given a number.
 The affected parents and students will be invited to attend an open meeting at which the lottery is held.
 Numbers will be drawn to fill the available slots in the open enrollment school.
 Additional numbers will be drawn to establish a list of alternates. - 4.
-In the event that students selected by the lottery do not exercise their option by the established lottery deadline, alternates will be extended the option in the order drawn until a given deadline or until the number of available slots is filled, whichever comes first. - C. If no lottery is necessary, the Superintendent/Designee will approve or deny the request. - D. Students reassigned under this provision will be ineligible for participation in interscholastic athletics for a period of one year, effective the day of transfer. - E. Students reassigned under this provision must provide their own transportation.
+In the event that students selected by the lottery do not exercise their option by the established lottery deadline, alternates will be extended the option in the order drawn until a given deadline or until the number of available slots is filled, whichever comes first. - C. If no lottery is necessary, the Superintendent/designee will approve or deny the request.

+D. Students reassigned under this provision will be ineligible for participation in interscholastic athletics for a period of one year, effective the day of transfer.